-RICHARD Martin was born in 1782 in Helston, Cornwall, United Kingdom, son of Richard Martin and his wife '
+RICHARD Martin was born in 1782 in Helston, Cornwall, United Kingdom, son of Richard Martin and his wife.

 Thomas was born in 1813

-Jane Martin, born Cornwall around 1814.
+Jane Martin was born in Cornwall around 1814.
 Jane married Samuel Moyle ( born St Agnes 1810) in Dublin, Ireland in 1834.
 Samuel was a Cornish mining engineer working near CastleMacadam ,County Wicklow.
 Samuel and Jane likely travelled to South Australia in 1847.
 They had a daughter Amelia Moyle born in Wicklow,Ireland in 1838.
 Amelia married Martin Stephens (born in St Agnes Cornwall, 1835) in Creswick Victoria in 1857.
 Jane died 31st March 1884 in Richmond Melbourne.
 Samule Moyle was on the Otago goldfields in July 1863

 Elizabeth was born in 1815.

 Richard Bowden Martin was born in Cornwall on the 18 January 1818.

 Thomas Bowden was born February 1822 - he 'worked as a carpenter in the Allihies mine when he was of an age to do so'.
 Thomas married Mary Anne Thorne in Middlesex, England in 1854.